DoorDash added users, surpassed sales forecasts in Q4

 AP Business Writer

-DoorDash on Wednesday posted better-than-expected sales for its fourth quarter thanks to its growing active-user base and an expansion of its delivery options.
+DoorDash on Wednesday posted better-than-expected sales for its fourth quarter thanks to its growing active-user base and new offerings like deliveries from groceries and pet stores.

 The San Francisco-based delivery company said its revenue grew 34% to $1.3 billion in the October-December period.
 That topped Wall Street’s forecast of $1.28 billion, according to analysts polled by FactSet.

-DoorDash said its DashPass members __ who pay a monthly fee for unlimited free deliveries __ grew to 10 million during the quarter, up from 9 million at the end of the third quarter.
-Those customers ordered more frequently from new, non-restaurant partners like Ulta Beauty, DoorDash said.
+But DoorDash Chairman and CEO Tony Xu said the company still sees the potential for significantly more restaurant sales.
+DoorDash gained delivery-market share last year but still makes up just 5% of annual U.S. restaurant sales, he said.

+“We’re a tiny, tiny, tiny fraction of the opportunity in front of us,” Xu said.

-It said its total orders grew 35% to 369 million, also ahead of analysts’ expectations.
+DoorDash said its total orders grew 35% to 369 million in the fourth quarter, also ahead of analysts’ expectations.

 The company narrowed its loss to $155 million for the quarter, from $312 million in the same period a year ago.
 The latest quarter’s loss, of 45 cents per share, was higher than the 23-cent loss Wall Street had forecast.